Raritan Township, New Jersey: Local government

 Raritan Township is governed under the Township form of government, one of 141 municipalities (of the 564) statewide that use the Township form.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
 The mayor presides at Township Committee meetings and votes as a member of the committee, but has no other special powers under the township form of government law.
 All legislative and executive powers, including the power of appointments, are exercised by the committee as a whole.

-As of 2025, the members of the Raritan Township Committee are Mayor Robyn Fatooh (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Scott Sipos (R, term on committee ends 2024; term as deputy mayor ends 2023), Gary Hazard (R, 2023), Bob King (R, 2025) and Scott R. MacDade (R, 2025).
+As of 2025, the members of the Raritan Township Committee are Mayor Bob King (R, term on committee ends December 31, 2025; term as mayor ends December 31, 2025), Deputy Mayor Bradford Perry (R, term on committee ends 2026; term as deputy mayor ends 2025), Robyn Fatooh (R, 2026), Scott R. MacDade (R, 2025) and Scott Sipos (R, 2027).

 In June 2022, Jeff Kuhl resigned from the seat he had held expiring in December 2024 in order to fill a vacant seat on the Hunterdon County Board of County Commissioners.
-The Township Committee appointed Bob King to fill Kuhl's vacant committee seat; King will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.
+The Township Committee appointed Bob King to fill Kuhl's vacant committee seat; King served on an interim basis until the November 2022 general election, when voters chose King to serve the balance of the term of office.